Cinema of Taiwan

 The cinema of Taiwan or Taiwan cinema (臺灣電影 or 台灣電影) is deeply rooted in the island's unique history.
-Since its introduction to Taiwan in 1901 under Japanese rule, cinema has developed in Taiwan under ROC rule through several distinct stages, including taiyu pian (Taiwanese film) of the 1950s and 1960s, genre films of the 1960s and 1970s, including jiankang xieshi pian (healthy realist film), wuxia pian (sword-fighting film), aiqing wenyi pian (literary romantic film), zhengxuan pian (political propaganda film), and shehui xieshi pian (social realist film), Taiwan new cinema of the 1980s, and the new wave of the 1990s and afterwards.
-Starting in the second decade of the new millenium, documentary films also became a representative part of Taiwan cinema.
+Since its introduction to Taiwan in 1901 under Japanese rule, cinema has developed in Taiwan under ROC rule through several distinct stages, including taiyu pian (Taiwanese film) of the 1950s and 1960s, genre films of the 1960s and 1970s, including jiankang xieshi pian (healthy realist film), wuxia pian (sword-fighting film), aiqing wenyi pian (literary romantic film), zhengxuan pian (political propaganda film), and shehui xieshi pian (social realist film), Taiwan New Cinema of the 1980s, and the new wave of the 1990s and afterwards.
+Starting in the second decade of the new millennium, documentary films also became a representative part of Taiwan cinema.

 Characteristics

 Taiwanese directors

-Taiwan cinema is internationally known for its representative directors, including King Hu (Chinese: 胡金銓), Hou Hsiao-hsien (Chinese: 侯孝賢), Edward Yang (Chinese 楊德昌), Tsai Ming-liang (Chinese 蔡明亮), Chang Tso Chi (Chinese: 張作驥), Chung Mong-Hong (Chinese: 鍾孟宏), and Midi Zhao (Chinese: 趙德胤).
+Taiwan cinema is internationally known for its representative directors, including Fong Chiung, King Hu, Hou Hsiao-hsien, Edward Yang, Tsai Ming-liang, Chang Tso-chi, Chung Mong-hong, and Midi Zhao.

 Influence of the government

 From the late Japanese colonial period to martial law in Taiwan, the development of Taiwanese film was dominated by the official camp studio development.
 The film produced during that stage was mainly news footage taken by the government-run studio (Taiwan film companies, the Central Motion Picture Corporation, China Film Studio) and political propaganda.
 Even today, the Taiwanese government maintains a "Film Fund" to financially support the film industry of the country.
 The fund is somewhat controversial yet is still well supported.

-The Government Information Office (Chinese: 新聞局) was in charge of the film grant before 2012.
+The Government Information Office was in charge of the film grant before 2012.
 Grants were divided into two groups of $5 million and $800 million.
 The production cost works out to be around a minimum of $120 million across 15 films.
 The application contains certain specifications to allow the correct amount of money to be allocated to a given film's production, for example the purpose of the $5 million grant is to encourage new directors directing a feature film for the first time.

-The Ministry of Culture (Chinese: 文化部) is in charge of film policy and film industry since 2012.
+The Ministry of Culture is in charge of film policy and film industry since 2012.

 Documentaries

-After the documentary about Taiwan's traumatic earthquake in 1999 Life (生命, 2004) garnered then record-high 3,000NT at the box office, documentary films from Taiwan have also become more popular.
+After the documentary about Taiwan's traumatic earthquake in 1999 Life (生命, 2004) garnered then record-high 30,000,000NT at the box office, documentary films from Taiwan have also become more popular.
 The development of Taiwanese documentaries began after lifting of martial law in 1987 and the rise in popularity of small electronic camcorders, as well as the support and promotion provided by the Taiwan Council for Cultural Affairs.
 Documentaries also receive support from other government agencies and private corporations.
 A variety of film festivals and awards have been established to encourage the production of documentaries.

 Taiwanese documentaries often deal with themes related to the filmmaker or their family, and explore serious social or political issues.
 These documentaries have started to gain international attention gradually, and many have gone on to win awards at international film festivals.